MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/Qccc.Training.md

 is one of key hyperparameters.
 It defines how much current stochastic gradient estimate impacts the parameter update.
 The size of parameter update delta is proportional to LR.
 Smaller LR values lead to slower parameter evolution and slower convergence, but excessively large values of LR may break the convergence altogether as the gradient descent never commits to a particular local minimum.
-While LR is adaptively adjusted by the training algorithm to some extent, s electing a good initial value for it is important.
-A usual default initial value for LR is 0.1
+While LR is adaptively adjusted by the training algorithm to some extent, selecting a good initial value for it is important.
+A usual default initial value for LR is 0.1.
+Selecting the best value of LR is a fine art (see, for example, section 4.3 of Goodfellow et al.,"Deep learning", MIT Press, 2017).

 ## Minibatch size (MBS).